JoaoEmanoelConinch/Linux_Full_Set_BackEnd/README.md

 `Snap`, or `Snappy` is a technology used to install desktop apps in Linux.
 ****
 #### PostgeSQL:
+> It is a system to manege relational databases

 1. Update your systen using this comands again:
 ```
 $ sudo apt update upgrade